andrey-shavelev/Juice/README.md

 }
 ```

-A factory closure receives a single parameter: _Scope_ that should be uses to resolve required dependencies.
+A factory closure receives a single parameter: _Scope_ that should be used to resolve required dependencies.

 #### External Instances

 You can register an external instance, i.e. an instance that was created before the container and possibly has a longer lifetime.
-When registering such an instance, you may optionally tell container to take ownership and keep a strong reference to it.
+When registering such instance, you may optionally tell container to take ownership and keep a strong reference to it.

 ```swift
 let apple = Apple()